lukehutch/Adafruit-OLED-Bonnet-Toolkit/README.md

 *This code is not associated with or endorsed by Adafruit.
 Adafruit is a trademark of Limor "Ladyada" Fried.*

-This toolkit has support for drawing text or pixels on the OLED screen and receiving events from the D-pad and buttons.
+This toolkit has support for drawing text or pixels on the OLED screen of the bonnet, through the OLED screen's SSD1306 chipset, and for receiving events from the D-pad and buttons through the GPIO interface.
 It also includes a UI layout library, and some task scheduling classes to make it easy to build an asynchronous application that does not block the screen update thread.

 The code is currently designed only for a text UI, although you can write individual pixels to the display, so you could use a Java rendering library to create a `BufferedImage`, and copy the image over to the display a pixel at a time.

+## Simple example

 To initialize the OLED screen and button hardware and start the UI, use the following pattern: